Conflict turns my stomach. It makes my chest tight and uncomfortable. I feel legitimately sickened by it.

 I take hurtful words or actions to heart.
 I absorb them and replay them in my mind.
 That’s the tricky part about being a “highly sensitive empath“.
 It eats me up.

-When friends in my life are in a bad place, I absorb it.
+When friends in my life are in a bad place, I absorb it like a mushy sponge.

 Instead of spitting an insult back at the insulter, I swallow it.
 This is not to say I swallow people’s spit.
 Only my own.

-Somebody told me that this makes me weak.
+Somebody told me once that this makes me weak.
 So I slapped her hard across the cheek and kicked her squarely in the crotch.
-Not really.
+Okay, not really.
 But I really gave it to her… but only in my head.

 Don’t get me wrong, if you mess with one of my kids or cross somebody I love, I will lash out.
-A full-on hard core lashing.
-I’m not a whimp when I’m defending somebody else.
+A hard core lashing.
+I’m not a wimp when I’m defending somebody else.
 I’ll curse, I’ll raise my voice, I’ll pen a strongly worded letter.